 Second Offender Aftercare (SOA)

 Eligibility: Individuals convicted for drunk driving for a second time.
 Individuals may choose this option as an alternative to at least 30 days incarceration.
-The adjudicating District Court makes all referrals.
+The adjudicating District/Boston Municipal Courts makes all referrals.
 Completion of this program is one of several requirements that an individual must fulfill in order to be considered for a hardship driver's license from the Registry of Motor Vehicles.

 Statewide Support Services support the Bureau of Substance Abuse Services funded system of prevention and treatment programs statewide with technical assistance, project coordination, and training on a range of topics.
 In addition, the Bureau funds Substance Abuse Information and Referral Helpline and a Revolving Loan Fund for Alcohol and Drug Free Housing.